butaixianran/Blender-Vmd-Retargeting/README.md

 or you can just remove all 5 morphs' data.

 # Update Log:
+## 1.11.0
+* Add an option to turn IK on or off automatically

+## 1.10.0
+* Add url button to document and feedback issue list

 ## 1.9.0
 * Support IK親 bones.
 IK親 means IK Parent bones, aka IKP bone.
 Now, Fairy Tale's vmd motion works.
 For example, vmd motion: "AOA - like a cat".